Frequently Asked Questions - Wood and Metal Wine Racks & General wine rack queries

-If life was perfect, we would all have a below ground level cellar, and fill it with countless bottles of wines from the best wine producing regions of the world, slowly maturing in a perfect environment...
-However it is more often the case that people do not have a this ideal cellar in which to keep their wine.
+If life was perfect, we would all have a below ground level cellar, and fill it with countless bottles of wines from the very best wine producing regions of the world, slowly maturing in a perfect environment...
+However, more often than not, the issue is that people don’t have this ideal cellar in which to keep their wine.
 Our fantastic wine racks - whether custom, bespoke or ready-made are ideal for storing your collection.

-Can I add more wine racks on to my existing wood and metal or solid pine wine rack?
+Can I add more wine racks on to my existing wood and metal wine rack?

 If you have a wood & metal wine rack you can use the wine rack clip joining system.

 If you have a solid pine wine rack you can join another wine rack to it - we can supply extra dowels in packs of 25.

 How does the wine rack clip system work?

 The clip system is cleverly designed to create an extra row of bottle spaces in between the 2 wine racks being joined together – the system does not create a row of racking by itself but uses the 2 wine racks to create it.
 The clip system can be used vertically or horizontally – but it is important to remember the wine rack must be secured firmly to a wall using drill holes and the appropriate rawl plugs.

 How high can my wine racks be stacked?

 We recommend a maximum wine rack height of 20 bottles or approximately 2 metres (78 inches).
 This is a sensible height, as anything much higher than this becomes difficult to reach.

 Does my wine rack have to be screwed to the wall?